 All First Year students, regardless of their track, are enrolled in a non-credit course (IDS 103/First Year Community Engaged Learning) that appears on their transcripts.
 They receive a passing grade from the Bonner Institute for completing all of the requirements, which includes filling out pre- and post-surveys.To manage student participation, all First Year students are also entered into their own individual Canvas community; one for each FSP CEL project or co-curricular CEL Day.
 This allows CELR staff and student leaders to communicate directly with the students and faculty and post important items, such as assessment tools.

 - The Curricular Track: FSP CEL

-- Approximately 40 faculty members work with Bonner Institute staff and Scholars to integrate a CEL experience or project into their class.
+- Approximately 40 faculty members work with CEL staff and Bonner Scholars to integrate a CEL experience or project into their class.
 These are tied to a specific learning objective of the course.
 Through this experiential learning practice, students apply the information they learn in class directly to their service in the community and vice versa.
 This model, also known as service learning, has been recognized as a best-practice for civic learning and democratic action, as well as educational practices in general.

 - The Co-Curricular Track: CEL